getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 Again, there is nothing set in stone here, but a solid practice is to have a sub-folder called `scss/` if you use want to develop with Sass, or `less/` if you prefer Less along with a `css/` folder to put static CSS files, and a `css-compiled/` folder for any automatically generated files from your Sass or Less compilations.

-How you organize your files in here is completely up to you.
+How you organize your files here is completely up to you.
 Feel free to follow our example in the default **antimatter** theme provided with the Grav Base package for some ideas.
 We are using the **scss** variant of Sass which is more CSS-like, and frankly more natural to write.

-To install Sass on your computer: simply [follow the instructions on the sass-lang.com][sasslang] website.
+To install Sass on your computer, simply [follow the instructions on the sass-lang.com][sasslang] website.

 1. Execute the simple provided scss shell script by typing `$ ./scss.sh` from the root of the theme.
 2. Running the command directly `$ scss --sourcemap --watch scss:css-compiled` which is the same thing.